Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    For instance, in `Add a workflow to a tracker`_, various transitions have been defined: on artifact submission, defined by fake state "new artifact", values available for the field "Status" will be "To do", "On Going" and "Review".
-   Then, once Status is "Todo", possible changes will be "On Going" and "Done", etc.
+   Then, once Status is "To do", possible changes will be "On Going" and "Done", etc.

 To delete the workflow, simply click on the "Change or remove" button near to the field name.
 Transitions are deleted too.